wigging/pythonic/docs/_flask/plotly-htmx.md

 ---
-title: Use Htmx to display a Plotly graph
+title: Plotly graph with Htmx
-permalink: plotlyhtmx
+permalink: flask-plotly-htmx
 ---

 [Htmx](https://htmx.org) allows you to develop dynamic, interactive web pages without complex JavaScript.
 The example below uses Htmx in a Flask app to display a Plotly graph in a web page without updating the entire page.